 If you’re not picking up any channels, the dish is not aligned correctly.
 We’d recommend you go back and check the positioning, as this is crucial.

-If you have checked the positioning and you;we still not receiving a signal, simply get in touch and we’ll be more than happy to help.
+If you have checked the positioning and you’re still not receiving a signal, simply get in touch and we’ll be more than to repair your satellite issues.